Nadine2016/knative/deploy-job.md

 ## Improving the performance of your job
 {: #improve-job-performance}

-There are several things that you can do to improve the performance of your job.
+You can take one or more of the following actions to improve the performance of your job.
 {: shortdesc}

-1. Assign more memory
+1. Assign more memory.
-2. Allow your job to scale up
+2. Allow your job to scale up.
-3. Increase your array size
+3. Increase your array size.